haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Choose a type of favored enemy: aberrations, beasts, celestials, constructs, dragons, elementals, fey, fiends, giants, monstrosities, oozes, plants, or undead.
 Alternatively, you can select two races of
 3 3 3 3 3 3
 31 31 32
-   Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 35

 you gain levels, your choices should reflect the types of monsters you have encountered on your adventures.
 Natural Explorer